gershnik/intrusive_shared_ptr/README.md

 ## Why bother?
-There are multiple other intrusive smart pointers available including one from [Boost](https://www.boost.org/doc/libs/1_71_0/libs/smart_ptr/doc/html/smart_ptr.html#intrusive_ptr) and nowadays there is even a [proposal](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0468r0.html) to add one to standard library C++ 2023, so why create another one?
+There are multiple other intrusive smart pointers available including one from [Boost](https://www.boost.org/doc/libs/1_71_0/libs/smart_ptr/doc/html/smart_ptr.html#intrusive_ptr) and nowadays there is even a [proposal](http://open-std.org/JTC1/SC22/WG21/docs/papers/2016/p0468r0.html) to add one to the standard C++ library, so why create another one?
 Unfortunately, as far as I can tell, all existing implementations, and that includes the standard library proposal at the time of this writing, suffer from numerous deficiencies that make them hard or annoying to use in real life code.
 The most serious problems addressed here are as follows